 - Plant protein and fat are associated with weight loss and satiety.

 - Low-fat diets are harder to maintain.
-There are many studies that indicate that low-fat diets may result in an increase dieters falling off the wagon.
+Many studies indicate that low-fat diets may result in an increase in dieters falling off the wagon.

 - “2015-2020 Dietary Guideline for Americans,” US Department of Agriculture .
 [Online].
 Available: https://www.choosemyplate.gov